softprops/afterparty/README.md

 ## usage

-Afterparty has to key abstractions a `Hook`, a handler of webhook deliveries, and a `Hub`, a registry for hooks.
-A `Hub` delivers `Deliveries` to interested hooks.
+Afterparty has two key abstractions, a `Hook`: a handler interface webhook deliveries, and a `Hub`: a registry for hooks.
+A `Hub` delivers `Delivery` instances to interested hooks.

-A `Delivery` encodes all relevant webhook request information including a unique identifier for the delivery, the event name, and typed payload of represented as an enumerated type of `Event`.
+A `Delivery` encodes all relevant webhook request information including a unique identifier for the delivery, the event name, and statically typed payload represented as an enumerated type of `Event`.

 Hubs implements hyper's Server Handler trait so that it may be mounted into any hyper Server.